zeyneddinoz/Robotic-Hand-Project/README.md

 Required Hardware:

 * 1x Arduino UNO R3
 * 2x NRF24L01+
 * 2x NRF24L01+ Adapter

-* 5x Flex Sensor (We made our own flex sensor using Velostat)
+* 5x Flex Sensor (We made our own flex sensor using Velostat.
+Do not forget that it has an uncertain lifetime.)

 * 5x MG90S Servo